fengfan79/ProgrammingAssignment4/codebook.md

 #Code Book
 code book for the data set phone_activities.txt

 phone_activities.txt contains 180 records.
-Each record indicates the average value to the measurements for each subject(volunteer) and activity
+Each record indicates the average value to the measurements for each subject(volunteer) and activity.
+It contains 68 columns, the definition and of each column is described as below.

+All the features are normalized and bounded within [-1,1]

 ### [1] VolunteerNumber
 Description: The number of volunteers